-Cover the bowl with a clean dish towel and allow it to rise for 1 hour or until the dough doubles in size.
+Cover the bowl with a clean dish towel and allow the dough to rise for 1 hour or until it doubles in size.
 Then punch down the dough in the bowl.

 Turn the ball of dough out onto a cutting board.
 Cut the dough into 10 equal pieces.
 If you are looking to make smaller pretzels, cut the dough into smaller pieces.
 This will give you smaller pretzels.
 You need a decent size piece of dough to make the large, skinny pretzels that are Auntie Anne's signature.

 Preheat the oven to 450 F. Roll a piece of the dough into a long and very skinny "rope," about 36 inches long.

 Loop the dough in half and then twist the ends together 2 or 3 times.